Supersolid and pair correlations of the extended Jaynes-Cummings-Hubbard model on triangular lattices: CMF results for triangular lattices

-where $n_A^\sigma, n_B^\sigma and n_C^\sigma$ are the number of excitations on the sublattice $i=A, B$, and $C$, as shown in Fig.~\ref{ex}(b).
-By increasing $\mu$, the density $\rho$ will undergo platforms with values of $1/3$, $2/3$ with solid patterns $(n_A^\sigma, n_B^\sigma, n_C^\sigma)$ are $(0, 0, 1)$ and $(0, 1, 1)$, which have special interest.
-In a grand-canonical ensemble, the two solid phases exhibit a direct transition at $t=0$ with all states with $1/3<\rho<2/3$ being macroscopically degenerate in this classical limit.
-The hardcore Bose-Hubbard model on the triangular lattices has been studied in Refs.~\cite{tri2,tri3,1,2} on triangular lattices for a finite hopping $|t|>0$ and the emergence of supersolid phases stabilized by an order-by-disorder mechanism for intermediate fillings $1/3<\rho<2/3$ has been shown.
+where $n_A^\sigma, n_B^\sigma$ and $n_C^\sigma$ are the number of excitations on alternating sublattice sites $i=A, B$, and $C$.
+In analogy to the zigzag ladder case, by increasing $\mu$, the density $\rho$ will undergo platforms with values of $1/3$, $2/3$ with solid patterns shown in Fig.~\ref{fig:tri2d_phases_SS_sketch}.
+A solid phase at half filling is not present in the 2D case.
+In a grand-canonical ensemble, the two solid phases exhibit a direct transition at $t \rightarrow 0$ with all states where $1/3<\rho<2/3$ being macroscopically degenerate in this classical limit.
+The hardcore BH model on the triangular lattices has been studied in Refs.~\cite{tri2,tri3,pairss} on triangular lattices for a finite hopping $|t|>0$ and the emergence of supersolid phases stabilized by an order-by-disorder mechanism for intermediate fillings $1/3<\rho<2/3$, has been shown.

-In our calculations, $V/\beta$ is set to be $0.4$ just as in Ref.~\cite{Supersolid}, fixing $\beta=1$ as the unit.
-In Fig.~\ref{t} we present the results of our CMF simulations for these parameters which show the two solid phases SII and SIII for a finite atom-photon coupling $\beta$ in the limit of vanishing and small $t\ll\beta$.
-It is important to note, that for $t=0$ as known for the Bose-Hubbard limit the two phases exhibit a first order transition with a macroscopic jump of density between the two platforms.
-Furthermore, as shown in Figs.~\ref{t} (a) and (b), due to the coupling between atoms and photons, the SII and SIII phases are not symmetric with $\mu/\beta=-0.77$, which is different from the particle hole symmetry of the hardcore bosons on the triangular lattices~\cite{tri2,tri3,pairss}.
+In Fig.~\ref{fig:tri2d_phases_SS_sketch} we present the results of single site MF simulations for these parameters which show the two solid phases DW$_{1/3}$ and DW$_{2/3}$ for a finite atom-photon coupling $\beta$ in the limit of vanishing and small $t\ll\beta$.
+It is important to note, that for $t \rightarrow 0$ as known for the BH limit, the two phases exhibit a first order transition with a macroscopic jump of density between the two platforms.
+Furthermore, as shown in Fig.~\ref{fig:tri2d_phases_SS_sketch}, due to the coupling between atoms and photons, the DW$_{1/3}$ and DW$_{2/3}$ phases are not symmetric with $\mu/\beta=-0.77$, which is an important difference to the particle hole symmetry of the hardcore bosons on the triangular lattices~\cite{tri2,tri3,pairss}.

-Interestingly, as shown in Fig.~\ref{t} (c), the SS phase appears between the SII and SIII phases with $\Delta \Psi \ne 0$.
-Between the two solids, the SS phase can be understood in terms of photon-tunneling breaking the degeneracy between the SII and SIII phases.
-Hence, the emergence of such a SS phase may be based on an order-by-disorder mechanism as conjectured for Bose-Hubbard-limit in Refs.~\cite{tri2,tri3,pairss}.
+Interestingly, as shown in Fig.~\ref{fig:tri2d_phases_SS_sketch}, two SS phases appear between the DW$_{1/3}$ and DW$_{2/3}$ phases with $\delta \Psi \ne 0$.
+Sketches of the two different SS-patterns are shown in Fig.~\ref{fig:tri2d_phases_SS_sketch}.
+Between the two solids, the SS phase can be understood in terms of photon-tunneling breaking the degeneracy between the DW$_{1/3}$ and DW$_{2/3}$ phases.
+Hence, the emergence of such a SS phase may be based on an order-by-disorder mechanism as conjectured for BH limit in Refs.~\cite{tri2,tri3,pairss}.

-In Fig.~\ref{t} (c), we also find that below the SII phase another SS phase emerges, which may be understood as hole-excited SS phase~\cite{zxf}.
-In Fig.~\ref{t} (d), $\Delta\Psi$ is shown along $t/\beta=0.025$, and its values are not zero around $\mu/\beta=-1$ (hole-excited SS) and $\mu/\beta=-0.8$, respectively.